mvanderkamp/westures/README.md

 https://api.codeclimate.com/v1/badges/fc7d7ace5a3018dc4071/maintainability)
 ](https://codeclimate.com/github/mvanderkamp/westures/maintainability)

-The goal of Westures is to be a robust JavaScript n-pointer multitouch gesture detection library.
+The goal of Westures is to be a robust n-pointer multitouch gesture detection library for JavaScript.
 This means that each gesture should be capable of working seamlessly as touch points are added and removed, with no limit on the number of touch points, and with each touch point contributing to the gesture.
 It should also be capable of working across a wide range of devices.

 Visit this page for an example of the system in action: [Westures Example]( https://mvanderkamp.github.io/westures-example/).
 Note that this is best viewed